afry-south/afry-south.github.io/_pages/competence-groups.md

 Here are the current competence groups, feel free to add new ones if you feel like your area of interest is missing!

 ### Machine Learning
-Our Machine Learning group is run by Hampus Londögård and has previously mainly focused on Natural Language Processing (NLP), now moving into all (image, tabular & more).
+Our Machine Learning group is run by Hampus Londögård and focuses on having fun & interesting workshops where a new concept or task is introduced and completed.

-You can find most of the previous competence evenings at our [GitHub](https://github.com/afry-south/nlp-competence).

-See the [Slack Group](https://buitsouth.slack.com/archives/CPMRY5JBZ) for more information.
+Find more info at [afry-south/competence/machine-learning](https://afry-south.github.io/competence/machine-learning).

+### Algorithms
+The Algorithm group is run by Linus Röman & Carl Ekerot.
+Historically the evenings has mainly been about doing really fun and challenging coding games were you compete against each-other.

+Find more info at [afry-south/competence/algorithm](https://afry-south.github.io/competence/algorithm).

 ### Bokcirkeln
 The Bokcirkel is run by Fredrik Strandin and currently we're reading "Designing Data-Intensive Applications".
 See the [Slack Group](https://buitsouth.slack.com/archives/C010WHF80RF) for more information.